Hydra-Chain/hydragon-nodee/README.md

 Run your node with the following command from its directory:

 ```
-hydra server --data-dir ./node-secrets --chain ./genesis.json --grpc-address :9632 --libp2p 0.0.0.0:1478 --jsonrpc 0.0.0.0:8545  --secrets-config ./secrets-config.json
+hydra server --data-dir ./node-secrets --chain ./genesis.json --grpc-address :9632 --libp2p 0.0.0.0:1478 --jsonrpc 0.0.0.0:8545  --secrets-config ./secretsManagerConfig.json
 ```

 This process may take some time, as the node needs to fully sync with the blockchain.
-Once the syncing process is complete, you will need to restart the node by running the same command.
+Once the syncing process is complete, you will need to restart the node by stopping it and running the same command again.

 ### Prepare account to be a validator